LOADING ...

 You and you fascists tried to boss this world by hate;

-He fought my war the union way and the hate all got beat;
+He fought my war the way and the hate gang all got beat;

 This was lucky to see him born.

-He said he like DeGaulle, nor no Chiang Kai Shek;
+He said he didn't DeGaulle, nor no Chiang Kai Shek;

-Shook hands Joseph Stalin, says: "There's a man I like!"
+Shook with Joseph Stalin, says: "There's a man I like!"

 This was lucky to see him born.

-I was torpedoed on my merchant ship the day he command;
+I was on my merchant ship the day he took command;

 He was hated by my captain, but loved by all ships